-The Express Entry system is now in place and has completely revolutionized the management of Canada’s immigration system in 2019.
+The Express Entry system is one of the most popular ways to obtain permanent residency in Canada.
 New practices have been adopted to deal with incoming applications, which means much faster processing times.

 However, not everyone is as clued-up about Express Entry as they claim to be, and here at VisaPlace, we’ve noticed there are several misconceptions about the express entry program.

 Myth 1.
-Anyone can enter the Express Express Entry Pool
+Anyone can enter the Express Entry Pool

 Fact: You can only enter the Express Entry pool if you’re eligible for Canadian immigration via a federal economic immigration program.